decentraland/sdk7-utils/README.md

 ### Stopping paths and callbacks

 Just like tweens, paths can be stopped: use `utils.paths.stopPath` for that purpose.
-Again, like tweens, path starting functions accept optional `onFinishCallback` argument which is executed after a path finishes or is explicitly stopped.
+Again, like tweens, path starting functions accept optional `onFinishCallback` argument which is executed after a path finishes.
+If a path was explicitly stopped via `utils.paths.stopPath`, callback is not executed.
+Use `utils.paths.getOnFinishCallback` to obtain a callback and call it before stopping a path, if required.

 Paths also accept optional `onPointReachedCallback` argument which is executed when a path reaches one of its milestones (`points`).